miekg/godoc2md/cmd/godocserve/README.md

 Each repo path should be an URL that contains the Go code, this should also be the import path.

 Optionally you can specify a git branch separated by white space on the same line as well.
 If not given it defaults to 'main'.
+And further more if you need a vanity import you can specify this after the branch.
+This does make the branch mandatory to be specified.

 By default this files should be named 'repos' (as this is used in the go generate line).